Fire hydrants ran dry in Southern California just when they were needed most

 Providing enough water could amount to a subsidy for very high-income areas, he said.
 “I think the conversation has to be more about whether these areas are habitable.”

+John Fisher, a retired battalion chief with San Diego Fire-Rescue, said California is among the best in the world at ensuring communities share resources and staffing to put out big fires.

+“We get it done.
+We pre-position resources, we staff up reserve engines,” he said.
+“Yesterday, there (was) a lot more fire than there is firefighters.
+That will start to change as the wind dies out and additional firefighters arrive and we’ll get the upper hand on it.”

-The 2023 fire that ripped through the historic town of Lahaina and claimed more than 100 lives burned so quickly in a dense area, that pipe bursts made it hard to maintain enough water pressure for fire fighting efforts.
+Across the country, water systems have struggled before.
+The 2023 fire that ripped through the historic town of Lahaina, killing more than a hundred people, burned so quickly in a dense area, that pipe bursts made it hard to maintain enough water pressure for fire fighting efforts.

 In the 2021 Marshall Fire in Colorado, the city of Louisville’s water department had workers manually open valves to let untreated water from the Colorado River and Boulder Creek into pipes to restore pressure.
 That helped firefighters but also led to water contamination.